 OICR, in respect of OTB, requires agents to comply with the policy and its procedures and addresses how and by whom compliance will be enforced and the consequences of breach.
-The policy and procedures also stipulate that compliance will be audited every two years in accordance with the Policy and Procedures in Respect of a Privacy Audit and identifies the Privacy Officer as responsible for conducting the audit and for ensuring compliance with the policy and its procedures.
-The relationship between this policy and its procedures and the Policy and Procedures for Privacy Complaints and the Policy and Procedures for Privacy Breach Management is also addressed.
+The policy and procedures also stipulate that compliance will be audited every two years in accordance with the Policy and Procedures in Respect of a Security and a Privacy Audit and identifies the Privacy Officer as responsible for conducting the audit and for ensuring compliance with the policy and its procedures.
+The relationship between this policy and its procedures and the Privacy Complaint Policy and Procedures and the Policy and Procedures for Information Security and Privacy Breach Management is also addressed.